 - Safe breaking; or

-It is unnecessary for the police to prove that you intended to use the implement for housebreaking or that you had them in your possession for that purpose, it is sufficient that the police prove that the implement was capable of being used for that purpose and then the onus is upon you to prove on the balance of probabilities that you were in possession of the implement for a lawful purpose.
+It is unnecessary for the police to prove that you intended to use the implement for housebreaking or that you had them in your possession for that purpose.
+It is sufficient that the police prove that the implement was capable of being used for that purpose.
+The onus is upon you to prove on the balance of probabilities that you were in possession of the implement for a lawful purpose.

-Possess housebreaking implements carries a maximum penalty of 2 years imprisonment in the Local Court and 7 years imprisonment in the District Court.
-However, these maximum penalties are typically reserved for the worst offenders.
+Possess housebreaking implements carries a maximum penalty of two years imprisonment in the Local Court and seven years imprisonment in the District Court.
+These maximum penalties are typically reserved for the worst offenders.
 Possess housebreaking implements is a serious criminal offence and if you are charged with it then you should contact our office immediately.

 You can read about all the sentencing options that a court has, including having no conviction recorded.

 We believe references are an extremely important part of a plea of guilty in court.
 To find out more about how to write a good reference, click here.

 Our criminal lawyers are experts at obtaining the best outcome possible for Possess housebreaking implements offences.
 For these offences, a good lawyer can be the difference between a conviction and no criminal record and freedom or jail.
 To read more about Australian Criminal Law Group, click here.

 To discuss your Possess housebreaking implements charge, call Australian Criminal Law Group at our Sydney, Parramatta, and Blacktown offices or make a website inquiry today.

 Mr Correy represented a man charged with supply of 32g of cocaine, larceny (stealing of $5,000, and possessing housebreaking implements), after he stole a safe from a drug dealer and broke into it.
 Mr Correy successfully argued his client was a drug user who had opportunistically ripped off another criminal, putting himself in danger to feed his habit.
 The judge agreed and did not send Mr Correy’s client to jail.